Charles Tyrwhitt

-Founded as a mail order company in 1986 by Nicholas Wheeler while he was a student at the University of Bristol, Wheeler stated he started the business because he thought he "could make a shirt better than anybody else".
+It was founded as a mail order company in 1986 by Nicholas Wheeler while he was a student at the University of Bristol.
+Wheeler has stated that he started the business because he thought he "could make a shirt better than anybody else".
 In 1997, the company opened its first store on Jermyn Street in London, notable for its history in British shirt making.

 Wheeler's wife, Chrissie Rucker, is the founder and owner of The White Company.

 History

-In 1986, Charles Tyrwhitt was founded as a mail order company by Wheeler while studying at Bristol University.
-The company began operating from a small space on Fulham Road, London, before expanding the business with retail and e-commerce stores.
-Beginning as a men's shirt maker, the offering has since expanded to include suits, shoes, knitwear, accessories and a collection of business casual wear.
+In 1986, Charles Tyrwhitt was founded as a mail order company by Wheeler while studying at the University of Bristol.
+The company began operating from a small space on Fulham Road in London, before expanding the business with retail and e-commerce stores.
+Beginning as a men's shirt-maker, the offering has since expanded to include suits, shoes, knitwear, accessories and a collection of business casual wear.